-Where water courses are used for educational or recreational purpose (Pond dipping), the relevant departments will undertake suitable and sufficient risk assessments outlining the required control measures.
-The immediate hazards to pupils, staff and visitors from the water are drowning/death and illness due to pollution.
-Without staff supervision the pond is out of bounds to pupils.
+Where the lakes are used for educational or recreational purpose, the relevant departments will undertake suitable and sufficient risk assessments outlining the required control measures.
+The immediate hazards to pupils, colleagues and visitors from the water are drowning/death and illness due to pollution.
+Without adult supervision the lakes are out of bounds to Stoics.

-3.26 Risk Assessments (16)
+3.26 Risk Assessments\

 Undertaking risk assessments is a requirement under the Management of Health and Safety at Work Regulations 1999.
 This requires the School to assess the risks to the health and safety of workers and any others who may be affected by the work carried out for the purpose of identifying measures needed to be taken to comply with other legislation.
 Carrying out these assessments will help to identify all the protective and preventive measures that must be taken to comply with the Regulations.
-Department Managers are responsible for ensuring the relevant RAs are in place for their departments.
+Department Heads and Line Managers are responsible for ensuring the relevant RAs are in place for their departments.

 Copies of risk assessments should be in date and signed by the assessor and the responsible person(s) undertaking the tasks.
-These should be held in the area of work They will also be internally audited by the Director of Support Operations / the Group Health, Safety & Compliance Manager during departmental audits.
-All RAs should be available for other external agencies to audit on request.
+These should be held in the area of work.
+Electronic copies can also be shared with the Group Health, Safety & Compliance Manager, allowing them to be available for inspection by the HSE, Governing Body and the outside inspectorates as required.
+They will also be internally audited by the Group Health, Safety & Compliance Manager during departmental audits.